-- The site of Durban was visited in 1497 by Portugeuse explorer Vasco da Gama, who named it Rio de Natal.
+1. The site was first visited in 1497 by Portugeuse explorer Vasco da Gama, who named it Rio de Natal.
 Natal means “Christmas” in Portuguese.

-- The Durban International Airport will decommissioned later in 2010.
-The newly built King Shaka International Airport is expected to open on the 1st of May 2010 (in time for the 2010 FIFA World Cup).
+6. The Durban International Airport was decommissioned in 2010.
+The newly built King Shaka International Airport opened it’s doors in May 2010 (just in time for the 2010 FIFA World Cup).
 The new airport is situated 35 km North of the city in the La Mercy region.

-- Ushaka Marine World (in Durban) is the world’s 5th largest aquarium.
+9. Ushaka Marine World is the world’s 5th largest aquarium.

-- The spiritual leader of the Indian independence movement, Mahatma Ghandi began his political journey in Durban.
+10. The spiritual leader of the Indian independence movement, Mahatma Ghandi began his political journey here.